-(14) Green Certification When is this due?
-Pre-Application Final Application 8609 X a.
-All multifamily developments must obtain one of the energy efficiency or green building certifications outlined in OHFA's most recently-approved Design and Architectural Standards.
-Additionally, applicants proposing New Construction developments must obtain one of the following energy efficiency or green building certifications: i.
-2020 Enterprise Green Communities ii.
-Leadership in Energy & Environmental Design (LEED) - silver or higher iii.
-ICC 700 National Green Building Standard (NGBS) - silver or higher b.
+(14) Green Certification

+When is this due?
+Pre-Application Final Application 8609

+- a.
+All multifamily developments must obtain one of the energy efficiency or green building certifications outlined in OHFA's most recently-approved Design and Architectural Standards. - b.
 Rehabilitation and adaptive reuse projects unable to obtain one of the above certifications may use the OHFA Limited Scope Rehabilitation Sustainability Standards as an alternative.

+(14) Legal Description

+The application must include a legal description, detailing all addresses and permanent parcel numbers in word format.

-Projects selecting this option must also demonstrate: i. meeting or exceeding the higher of either the Overlay criteria or the current Ohio adopted standard; and ii. post-construction blower door test 150% improvement over the pre-rehabilitation test, up to 12 ACH.
-The request for IRS Form 8609 must include evidence of final certification from a HERS rater, green building certification organization, or otherwise qualified and licensed professional as approved by OHFA.
-(15) LIHTC Lease Addendum When is this due?
-Pre-Application Final Application X 8609 The application must include a written statement from the owner certifying use of the LIHTC Lease Addendum (other than units under a HUD model or USDA model lease).
-(16) Limited Partnership Agreement When is this due?
-Pre-Application Final Application 8609 X Applicants must submit a copy of the Limited Partnership Agreement or Operating Agreement for the ownership entity detailing the roles and responsibilities of each partner or entity at request for IRS Form 8609.
+(15) LIHTC Lease Addendum

+The application must include a written statement from the owner certifying use of the LIHTC Lease Addendum (other than units under a HUD model or USDA model lease).

+(16) Limited Partnership Agreement

+When is this due?
+Pre-Application Final Application 8609

+Applicants must submit a copy of the Limited Partnership Agreement or Operating Agreement for the ownership entity detailing the roles and responsibilities of each partner or entity at request for IRS Form 8609.